seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 *\[Aside to ISABELLA]*
 O, to him, to him, wench! he
 will relent;
-He’s coming; I perceive ’t.
+He's coming; I perceive 't.

 **Provost**
 *\[Aside]*